Teach your children to fish literally and figuratively-speaking.

 I have lost so many farming-patients over the years from one of the malignant neoplasms of the blood.

-Then there are mountains of fresh vegetables.
+Then there are mountains of fresh vegetables at our green home.
 Plenty of greens like kale, spinach and lettuce are enjoyed daily; and thick butternut soup with slices of real bread and butter are daily on the platter.
 There will be three different kinds of beans for protein today and the peas are coming up strongly.
-Herbs like parsley, dhania and spring-onions are what turn a dull lettuce salad into a delight to the senses.
+Herbs like parsley, dhania and spring-onions are what turn a dull lettuce-salad into a delight to the senses.

-Corn on the cob has daily been on the menu for lunch for three months, but alas they are now over and we were amiss in not planting potatoes in February so it’s just freshly baked bread for lunch every day for our carbohydrate now.
+Corn on the cob has daily been on the menu for lunch for three months, but alas they are now over and we were amiss in not planting enough potatoes in February so it’s just freshly-baked bread for lunch every day for our carbohydrate this winter.

 Fresh honey straight from the hive actually is the legacy that my grandfather left behind.
 Three of his offspring are avid beekeepers.
-Cynical nutritionists say it’s just as bad for us as sugar; that may be true of the processed stuff you buy from the supermarket but our natural unprocessed nectar is rich in pollen and over thirty important micronutrients.
+Cynical nutritionists say it’s just as bad for us as sugar; scientist have shown that is true of the processed stuff you buy from the supermarket but our natural unprocessed nectar is rich in pollen and over thirty important micronutrients; and does not spike blood-glucose.
 Still, we do limit ourselves to a few teaspoons a day.
-It is a simple carbohydrate and will in excess spike your blood-glucose.
+It is the refined and processed carbohydrates and do the damage.

 My parents did dabble for a time with chickens in cages, but soon realised that was not part of our philosophy of abundant living.
 Still that seed too was planted and today we enjoy fresh free-range eggs daily and the occasional young cockerel.